yosefahab/Khartoosha/README.txt

     - Slight modifications to weapons properties ( increased force and fire rate)
     - fixed a bug where bullets stuck in platforms

+Yahia, 8 Jan
+    -Removed switching weapon mechanics from Character to Weapon -Weapon is updated when dying/killing the opponent -If the Player has the MAX_LEVEL Weapon (Sniper) He gets an ammo refill when killing the opponent -If he has the LOWEST_LEVEL Weapon (Pistol) He gets a refill when dying -Weapons now are easily modified in case wanting to add more weapons